langmead-lab/recount-unify/README.md

 * `--existing-exon-sums-file` is a gzipped, tab-delimited list of just chromosome,start,ends *`<project_name>` is for downloading the project study2run mapping from S3 (e.g. `srav1`)

-`--debug` will force the pipeline to only run upto 4 studies and then quit, otherwise it'll do every study that has a complete set of "done" runs and then loop forever after sleeping for a few seconds at each loop.
+`--debug` will force the pipeline to only run upto 5 random studies and then quit, otherwise it'll do every study that has a complete set of "done" runs and then loop forever after sleeping for a few seconds at each loop.

 ## Other functionality

-merge is for merging junctions from all samples into one sparse matrix
+### merge is for merging junctions from all samples into one sparse matrix

-disjoin is for taking an annotation and creating a disjoint set of exons from it it also contains code to re-assemble counts for transcripts, genes, original exons from the disjoint exon counts
+### disjoin is for taking an annotation and creating a disjoint set of exons from it
+it also contains code to re-assemble counts for transcripts, genes, original exons from the disjoint exon counts

-annotate/annotation contains scripts for compiling a multi-source junction annotation
+### annotate/annotation contains scripts for compiling a multi-source junction annotation

 annotate contains script(s) for annotating the merged junction file